Paddar: Music and dance

-Due to the isolation from the rest of the world the region has special and unique dance forms that developed gradually by the phase of time.
+Due to isolation from the rest of the world, the region has special and unique dance forms that developed gradually.

-The local songs are called gheet.
-A unique form of singing in which the words are sung slowly and generally used to describe an event is called Sugil.
+Local songs are called gheet.
+Sugil is a unique form of singing in which the words are sung slowly; the word is also generally used to describe an event.

 The most famous dance form of the region is kharzath.
-It is similar to the Kud dance of Jammu region which is performed on special occasions and in temple.
+It is similar to the Kud dance of the Jammu region, which is performed on special occasions and in temples.